View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 You will also consider patient safety and the prevention of harm, as well as the delivery of compassionate care to the cardiothoracic patient and their family.

 Core modules within the degree will introduce you to the skills and methods of research and subsequently involve the completion of an advancing practice project.
+You will also gain enhanced self-awareness through the use of reflection.

 If you wish, you can substitute a cardiothoracic module with an alternative selected from the Faculty of Health, Social Care and Medicine’s wider undergraduate professional development portfolio.